 Phenology records around Mohonk Lake date back to 1925, when Daniel and Keith Smiley started noting the date of spring bird arrivals.
 The Preserve’s Daniel Smiley Research Center continue this tradition of natural history observation and have expanded the scope of the Smileys’ phenology records to monitor seasonal changes in plants and other fauna at Mohonk Preserve on local, regional, and national levels.

-Phenology Project Volunteer Observers document distinct stages in select trees, shrubs, wildflowers, butterflies, amphibians, and reptiles throughout the year.
+Phenology Trail Volunteer Observers document distinct stages in select trees, shrubs, wildflowers, butterflies, amphibians, and reptiles throughout the year.
 The Mohonk Preserve Foothills Phenology Trail is accessible from our Testimonial Gateway Trailhead.

 Volunteer as a Phenology Observer